Ensosense/product-api/README.md

 ## Deployment

-For deployment, `product-api` will be hosted on Amazon ECS using Fargate.
-ECS with Fargate was chosen for its scalability, ease of use, and the ability to manage containers without handling the underlying infrastructure.
+For deployment, `product-api` is hosted on Amazon ECS using Fargate.
+The deployment process is automated with GitHub Actions, and it triggers on pushes to the main branch.

-# Steps to deploy:

-1. **Create a Docker image** for the `product-api`.
-2. **Push the image to Amazon ECR**.
-3. **Create an ECS cluster** and configure it to use Fargate.
-4. **Deploy the service** on ECS, specifying the desired tasks and resources.
+### CI/CD Pipeline

+The CI/CD pipeline automates the following steps:

+- **Build**: The application is built using Maven.
+- **Docker Image**: A Docker image for the product-api is created and pushed to Amazon ECR.
+- **Update Task Definition**: The ECS task definition is updated with the new Docker image.
+- **Deploy**: The updated task definition is deployed to the ECS cluster.